alperenbelgic/bpmist/README.md

   - complete shapes
   - definition button
 - State definition form
+- Continue in another process
+  - For this kind of case: you split a flow into several cases and they continue with different flows
+  - In order to keep them simple, each of them can be defined in seperate processes
 - Connectors
   - leaving from state: defines action
   - leaving from condition: definies condition case